spencertipping/phi/dev/timelines.md

    value being written_ and independent of the GC state
-3. Allocate values like `myfh` in a separate, reference-counted heap and have some type of polymorphism involved when things point to other things so we can maintain the refcount
+3. Allocate values like `myfh` in a separate, reference-counted heap and have some type of polymorphism involved when things point to other things so we can maintain the refcount (I think this is actually option (2), just framed differently)

-**This is insane.** We clearly can't have a full solution here.
+**This is insane.** We clearly can't have a full automatic solution here, at least not with a remotely standard GC design.
+I guess an open question is, if we're doing a bunch of compile-time lifecycle analysis, do we need a remotely standard GC?

+Haskell's `closeFd` function has signature `Fd -> IO ()`, which makes sense: it's your job to explicitly schedule the close operation into the IO timeline.
+This is actually a sloppy design; with a powerful enough dependent type system you could verify that every FD you opened had a defined reclamation point (i.e. you don't leak any FDs over time).